-We start of with one of the most common approaches to solve ODE's.
+We start off with one of the most common approaches to solving ODEs.
 The Euler method is a first-order numerical algorithm for solving ordinary differential equations (ODEs) using a known starting point.
 As described in \cite{11}, suppose we have the initial value problem to be solved on an interval $[t_0,t_f]$

 Now divide this interval by the mesh points such that the value for $h = \frac{(t_f - t_0)}{N}$ is the size of every step and set $t_{n}=t_{0}+n h, \quad \forall n \in \{0,1,2,\ldots N\}$.
 Now, one step of the Euler method from $t_{n}$ to $t_{n+1}=t_{n}+h$ is